MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

     - **Location**: *Select the same location as your Azure OpenAI resource*
     - **Pricing tier**: Basic

-1. Wait until your search resource has been deployed, then switch back to the Azure AI Studio and refresh the page.
+1. Wait until your search resource has been deployed, then switch back to the Azure AI Studio.
 1. In the **Add data**, enter the following values for your data source, then select **Next**.

     - **Select data source**: Upload files
-    - **Select Azure Blob storage resouce**: *Choose the storage resource you created*
+    - **Select Azure Blob storage resource**: *Use the **Refresh** button to repopulate the list, and then choose the storage resource you created*
         - Turn on CORS when prompted
-    - **Select Azure Cognitive Search resource**: *Choose the search resource you created*
+    - **Select Azure Cognitive Search resource**: *Use the **Refresh** button to repopulate the list, and then choose the search resource you created*
     - **Enter the index name**: margiestravel
     - **Add vector search to this search resource**: unchecked
     - **I acknowledge that connecting to an Azure Cognitive Search account will incur usage to my account** : checked